kubernetes-retired/service-catalog/docs/v1/api.md

 loop sees a `Binding` created, it calls the bind endpoint on the backing CF service broker.
 When a successful response is returned, it does the following:

+1. Writes `bound` into the `status.status` field of the `Binding`
 1. Writes the contents of `credentials` map into a secret (naming of the secret to be discussed later)
-2. Updates the `Binding`'s status section with the fully qualified path to the aforementioned secret
+1. Updates the `Binding`'s status section with the fully qualified path to the aforementioned secret

 *TODO: what happens when a `Binding` resource is deleted?*